sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 A listing field defined in Console.
 Can not be edited with the CLI.
 ```

-If you then try to add a search schema through Flex CLI for a key and
+If you then try to add a search schema through Sharetribe CLI for a key
-scope that already exists in a Console-originated listing field, you
+and scope that already exists in a Console-originated listing field, you
 will see the following error:

 ```